 It is easier to get motivated than it is to stay motivated.
 Many people give up on goals or projects because they don’t feel like they are making progress.
 Whether or not you are actually making progress is not as important as whether or not you feel like you are.
 One of the most effective ways to stay motivated is to track your progress:

 - The count up, count down approach: When you have a clear goal or project that you want to finish, count up until you are at halfway to your goal.
 Then, count down until you finish.

 - The just count up approach: When you have a more abstract goal or project (or something that you do not want to finish), just count up.

 Few people truly leverage the power of tracking progress.
-I challenge you to identify at least one area of your life where you could start tracking your progress today.
+Identify at least one area of your life where you could start tracking your progress today.
 It will be worth it.

 About the author: Pete Leibman is the creator of StrongerHabits.com and he’s the bestselling author of Work Stronger; Habits for More Energy, Less Stress, and Higher Performance at Work.
 Before writing Work Stronger, Pete worked as an executive recruiter for Heidrick & Struggles, a leadership advisory firm who serves the majority of the Fortune 500.
 In his free time, he teaches one of the largest group exercise classes in the Washington, D.C. area, and he has competed in the Obstacle Course Racing (OCR) World Championships.